 - They then become completely independent at the age of about 3 months.

 - Young flamingos reach sexual maturity at the age of 3 to 5 years, depending on the species.

 Behavior Of Flamingos

-Before breeding, the large colonies of flamingos split into small breeding groups of about 15 to 50 individuals.
-Both male and female flamingos in these groups perform ritual displays in the synchronized way.
+- Before breeding, the large colonies of flamingos split into small breeding groups of about 15 to 50 individuals.
+Both male and female flamingos in these groups perform ritual displays in a synchronized way.
 All the members of a group stand together and display to each other.
 The displays help flamingos to find mates that do not already have mates.
-It also stimulates the production of hormones and makes certain that as many flamingos breeds as possible.
+It also stimulates the production of hormones and makes certain that as many flamingos breed as possible.
 The ritual displays also stimulate synchronized nesting.
-The ritula displays include;
+The ritual displays include;

-Wing salute is show off of the contrasting colors with tilting their tails and outstretching their necks.
+- Wing salute is shown off of the contrasting colors with tilting their tails and outstretching their necks.

-Flamingos spend about 15 to 30% time in preening.
-They spend most of their day time feeding.
+- Flamingos spend about 15 to 30% time preening.
+They spend most of their daytime feeding.
 They feed at the day or night time.
 Non-breeding individuals usually feed at night and spend their days in sleep or other activities, like preening or bathing in shallow water.

-When resting, flamingos may sit down and tucks their legs beneath their body or standing on one leg.
-They also face towards the wind while resting, which prohibit the wind and rain to penetrate into their feathers.
+- When resting, flamingos may sit down and tuck their legs beneath their body or stand on one leg.
+They also face the wind while resting, which prohibits the wind and rain to penetrate their feathers.
 When standing on one leg, flamingos can be observed swinging back and forth in the wind.

 Flamingo Male Vs Female

 - Male and female flamingos are about the same.
 The only difference between them is size.
 Male flamingos are slightly bigger than females.